MakersF/LoLScraper/README.md

 To stop the fetching, set the key `exit` to `True` in the configuration dictionary you passed to the method.

 ##Setup
+If you want to use LolScraper as a library, you can install it with `pip install lol_scraper`
-No need to install it.
+If you want to use it as a script, there is no need to install it.
 Just download the repository, and call `python3 match_downloader.py configuration_file.json`

 ##Dependencies